 The Data Interoperability, Indoors, and StreetMap Premium extensions are downloaded and installed separately from the core application.
-These extensions are available from My Esri.
+Data Interoperability and StreetMap Premium are available from My Esri.

 Access extension tools and functionality

-When you are licensed to use an ArcGIS Pro extension, its functionality is immediately available in ArcGIS Pro.
+When you are licensed to use an ArcGIS Pro extension, its functionality is immediately available.
 New buttons, tabs, and panes may appear on the user interface.
 Geoprocessing tools that require an extension license can be run.

 View extension licenses

 You can see which extensions you are licensed to use on the ArcGIS Pro Settings page.

 - From an open project, click the Project tab on the ribbon.
 Or, from the ArcGIS Pro start page, click the Settings tab .

 - In the list of tabs on the left, click Licensing.